Welcome to ExCEN

 The Center’s central objective is to promote the development and application of economics and related academic disciplines as empirical social science.
 Ongoing research in the Center involves development of economic theory supported by data.

 Teaching and research support facilities developed and maintained by the Center include the Andrew Young School of Policy Studies experimental economics laboratory and EconPort, an economics digital library featured in the Netwatch section of Science.
-External funding is provided by the National Science Foundation and the National Institutes of Health.
-Core support comes from the Georgia Research Alliance and the state government.
+In 2016, EconPort had 6,115 registered users and 12,707 average page views per day.

 ExCEN director, James C. Cox presented a seminar on "How Can Doctors Make More Informed Patient Discharge Decisions?" at the Institute of Social and Economic Research at the University of Alaska.